matatk/review-scripts/README.md

 2. To pop the next commit off the queue for review, you can use the `review.next` script.
 Use `review.next txt` to open the commit to review using `git show`, or `review.next web` to open the commit on the web (if it's hosted somewhere).
 If you call `review.next` again, it won't pop another commit.

 3. To record a result, or some notes, for your review, use `review.record`.
 If the commit is not relevant, use `review.record na`.
-If it is relevant, use `review.record l <message>`.
+If it is relevant, use `review.record log <message>`.

    You can make an HTML version of the commits that have been reviewed, with the review messages, using `review.html.done`.